danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-14-protocol-array-extensions.md

 In my opinion, this is much more readable.
 You can use the `friends` property to get all friends and this extension to get a filtered collection.
-Still, I really don't like this approach for many reasons.
+Still, I really don't like this approach for a couple of reasons.

+One reason is that this filtering only applies when searching for a person's friends, while in fact it could apply to all `Person` collections.
+A better approach would be to extend all `Person` collections instead.

-## Extending `Person` collections instead
+## Extending `Person` collections

-If we keep the domain discussions away, one big drawback with the approach above is that it's only valid when you have a person, while in reality, this extension could apply to every collection where each element is a `Person`, friends or not.
+To repeat, a big drawback with extending `Person` with a `friends(matching:)` function is that it can only be used to filter friends, while it could apply to all `Person` collections.

-So I decided to convert it to a collection extension instead:
+Let's refactor the extension to be a collection extension instead:

 ```swift
 extension Collection where Element: Person {